elmah/Elmah/README.txt

    distribution and execute the demo.cmd script.
 The demo Web site requires [4]Microsoft .NET Framework 2.0.

+Version 1.2 SP 2 Notes

+   The SccStamp class has breaking changes.
+Its Revision property is now typed as Object instead of Int32.
+Its SortByRevision method has been renamed to SortByLastChanged These change should have practically no impact on existing installations as SccStamp is not considered an integral part of the ELMAH public API.
+It is intended to be used by ELMAH itself for informational purposes and support diagnostics.

 Version 1.0 BETA 3 Notes

   Upgrading from ELMAH 1.0 BETA 2(a)